Skip to content

 People are paying money to buy and back a product, so your product must meet and exceed their expectations.
 You have to deliver a solid game with good looks.
 If your game has a narrative design, you need a good character design as well.

-In some cases, even looks supersede the mechanics, but only in crowdfunding cases because the first thing the customer and backer see is the appearance of your product.
+In some cases, even looks supersedes the mechanics, but only in crowdfunding cases because the first thing the customer and backer sees is the appearance of your product.

 Zombicide Kickstarter Full Pledge

-This pile of boxes belongs to a single Kickstarted game called Zombicide from CMON games.
+This pile of boxes belong to a single Kickstarted game called Zombicide from CMON games.

-You also need a 3D trailer to represent your product to the viewers; the better this trailer is the better your chances of success.
+You also need a 3D trailer to represent your product to the viewers; the better this trailer ism the better are your chances of success.

-Crowdfunding is at the same time both the easiest and hardest approach for you to pursue and to sell your game ideas.
-You can become a wealthy designer in a matter of days, or your project may end up in a Kickstarter graveyard and rot alongside thousands of dead projects.
+Crowdfunding is at the same time both easiest and hardest approach for you to pursue and to sell your game ideas.
+You can become a wealthy designer in matter of days, or your project may end up in Kickstarter graveyard and rot alongside thousands of dead projects.

 Look at this gorgeous marketing trailer from Ludus Magnus Studio’s Black Rose Wars: Rebirth.
 Can you imagine how much difference these short clips can make in the course of the crowdfunding phase?